-- 138. It is peculiar to Serbia's institutional set-up that although the necessary legal framework and civil service capacity are largely or reasonably in place, implementation can be difficult or missing even if political will is not missing.
-In fact, it often takes concerted informal (parallel) political pressuring or campaigning to implement complex policies.
-Since such pressures generally cannot be sustained, neither can the policies.
-We believe it is important to focus on the roots of this problem. - 139.
-At the heart of the lack of institutional capacity to deliver is a difficulty in establishing accountabilities owing to the interaction of two phenomena.
-Consider the following very simplified account of the principles of an effective administration: 1. set priorities/results clearly, 2. task rationally organized bodies, and individuals, in the system with accomplishing them, 3. make sure the organizations/public servants are motivated and competent to accomplish them, and, in the end, 4. call them to account. xix There are some problems with each one of these steps.
+- 138. At the heart of the lack of institutional capacity to deliver is a difficulty in establishing accountabilities owing to the interaction of two phenomena.
+Consider the following very simplified account of the principles of an effective administration: 1. set priorities/results clearly, 2. task rationally organized bodies, and individuals, in the system with accomplishing them, 3. make sure the organizations/public servants are motivated and competent to accomplish them, and, in the end, 4. call them to account. \\xxvii\\ There are some problems with each one of these steps.
 The problems with point 1 -- planning and prioritization have been discussed.
 Those regarding the professionalism, competence and management of the administration (point 3) are well understood and will not be discussed here.
-However, there are little understood fundamental problems with point 3, and therefore the system cannot be adequately called to account (point 4) even if there was more transparency and better oversight. - 140.
-The first phenomenon is that while the organizational structure is reasonably in place, the allocation of powers for decision making and taking action, cannot be clearly related to results (corresponds to 3 above).
+However, there are little understood fundamental problems with point 2, and therefore the system cannot be adequately called to account (point 4) even if there was more transparency and better oversight. - 139.
+The first phenomenon is that while the organizational structure is reasonably in place, the allocation of powers for decision making and taking action, cannot be clearly related to results (corresponds to 2 above).
 Two kinds of muddying tend to happen.
-One is that decisions related to specific result are typically divided between several bodies or even levels of government in such a way as to create foggy, shared accountabilities for any given result.
+One is that decisions related to specific result are typically divided between several bodies or even levels of government variii in such a way as to create foggy, shared accountabilities for any given result.
 As to the internal organization of the bodies, including ministries, the problem is that there is a general tendency to raise accountabilities to unreasonably and inefficiently high levels.
 Ministers sign off on simple operational decisions that they cannot possibly be held accountable for.
 The tendency to pass accountabilities up the responsibility ladder reaches the sessions of the Government, whose decision-making is loaded with an inordinate amount of detailed operational decisions, about 70 per weekly session.
-This waters down and collectivizes the actual accountability for those operational decisions, while at the same time absorbing the resources that should have been used for the government's strategic decision-making. - 141.
+This waters down and collectivizes the actual accountability for those operational decisions, while at the same time absorbing the resources that should have been used for the government's strategic decision-making. - 140.
 The second phenomenon is that the highly detailed, prescriptive, and formal administrative rules foster compliance, while impeding the definition and pursuit of meaningful results.
 This, of course then limits the scope for meaningful accountability for results.
 Administrative rules today lag behind the needs and reality of an evolving, democratic, market-driven life.
 They tend to be so rigid and detailed that decision-makers either insert some discretionary escape clauses, or they rely on tacit understandings of tolerated non-compliance to secure reasonable outcomes.
 Now, how to know what discretionary decisions or broken rules will be tolerated?
 Traditionally the necessary substantive guidance came informally from the political realm.
-119 Today, however, the political realm is no longer stable and monolithic.
+Today, however, the political realm is no longer stable and monolithic.
 This in itself is a problem, and it also further reduces the likelihood that tacit understandings will develop, especially amidst fundamental transition and reforms.
 So ultimately rules, including policies and results, become unclear, i.e. it becomes unclear what to hold someone accountable for.